sandipanpaul06/SISSSCO/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

-   ii. pref: .ms file prefix, class_type: 1 for sweep or 0 for neutral, number: number of simulations (numbered consecutively starting from 1)
+1.3.2. pref: .ms file prefix, class_type: 1 for sweep or 0 for neutral, number: number of simulations (numbered consecutively starting from 1)

-   iii.
+1.3.3.
 Example run with sample .ms files:

    ```sh
    sum_stat_ms.py CEU_neut 0 100